 If you have medical insurance, all bills must be submitted to insurance first.
 After insurance has processed your bill(s), you may submit it to CVC for consideration of any remaining balance, co-pay or deductible.

-Total medical or dental payout may not exceed $30,000.
+Total medical and/or dental payout may not exceed $30,000.

 The Board may approve reimbursement of up to 100% of your out of pocket medical or dental expenses (not to exceed $30,000 in total medical/dental payout).